Cordu7/class_check_in/README.md

 ### Student's Well_being Tracker App

 A primary school wants to build an app for teachers to support their students well-being.
-One teacher has a many students of students.
+One teacher has a many students.
 (One to many mapping)

 #### MVP